 Your maximum annual contribution is equivalent to 18% of your income for the previous year.
-The maximum contribution for 2017 may not exceed $26,010.
+The maximum contribution for 2019 may not exceed $26,500.
+The maximum contribution for 2020 may not exceed $27,230.
 Check your government-issued Notice of Assessment for your personal contribution limit.

 N.B.: You can also carry over unused contribution room from previous years.
 For more information, consult our page on maximum RRSP contributions.

 What is the minimum age for contributing to an RRSP?
 What about the maximum age?